9 Tips For Marathon Training On A Treadmill

-Training for a marathon almost entirely on a treadmill likely sounds extremely unappealing — if not nearly unfathomable — to many runners.
+Training for a marathon almost entirely on a treadmill likely sounds unappealing — if not nearly unthinkable — to many runners.
 After all, the treadmill has earned its now-familiar nickname, the “dreadmill.”

-Even if this tongue-in-cheek moniker is said mostly in jest, the undeniable fact is that many runners find running on the treadmill to be painfully boring.
+Even if this tongue-in-cheek moniker is said mostly in jest, the undeniable fact is that many runners find treadmill running to be painfully boring and prefer running outdoors.

-Multiply that boredom by the day in, day out repetition of a 16-20 week marathon training program and the length of marathon training long runs, and it becomes clear why marathon training on a treadmill can sound like a near impossibility.
+Multiply that boredom by the day-in, day-out repetition of a 16-20 week marathon training program and the length of marathon training long runs, and it becomes clear why training for a marathon on a treadmill can sound nearly impossible.

-So, whether it’s the weather and climate where you train, the safety or logistics of running outdoors, your schedule, or simply your personal preferences that have you considering doing all of your marathon training on a treadmill, keep reading for our tips to ensure you have the most successful race prep and get to the start and finish lines feeling fit and strong.
+So, whether it’s the weather, the safety or logistics of running outdoors, your schedule, or simply your personal preferences, keep reading for our tips to ensure you have the most successful race prep and get to the start and finish lines feeling fit and strong.

-It’s natural to think of only the challenges and potential downsides of training for a marathon on a treadmill, but there are also a lot of potential advantages, including the following:
+It’s natural to think of only the challenges and potential downsides of treadmill marathon training, but there are also a lot of potential advantages, including the following:

 • Convenience: train anytime, day or night

-• Weather Conditions: no need to worry about heat, snow, sleet, or wind
+• Weather conditions: no need to worry about heat, snow, sleet, or wind resistance

 • Access to the bathroom, fluids, and fuel at all times